magpie-ea/magpie-v3-docs/docs/01_designing_experiments/07_synth.md

 <Synth :frequency="440" />
 ```

-This will sound a 440 Hz tone via the participant's sound system as long as the component is being rendered
+This will produce a 440 Hz tone via the participant's sound system as long as the component is being rendered
 (i.e. as long as the current slide is visible).

 You can also use pitch-octave notation to set the frequency: